Greece: Peloponnese – 4 nights

 - Walking the remote hills of the Menalon massif

 - The working monasteries of Prodromos and Filosofou

 - Remote, pretty Elati in its forest clearing

 - Vibrant Dimitsana

-This route features the following characteristics and interests: Mountains, Pilgrimage, Remote, Villages and farms, Woods, Archaeology, History
+This route features the following characteristics and interests: Mountains, Pilgrimage, Remote, Villages and farms, Woods, Archaeology, Drive to route, History

 Extra nights in Vitina, Stemnitsa and Dimitsana.
 Hire a car at the airport to include this as part of a wider Peloponnese experience (Epidaurus, Mycenae - maybe a beach?).

 Haute cuisine you will not find, but honest Greek mountain food (and quaffable and very cheap wine!).
 Vegans and the gluten-free will struggle.
 Make sure that you seek out the best spinach and cheese pastries (an excellent constituent of your picnic lunch).
 In Stemnitsa you can watch the patissiers making an array of local sweets and patisserie that you can take back home as a gift… yoghurt and honey will be on every breakfast table, together with local delicacies, and mountain tea is a must for the uninitiated.